USAJOBS/openopps-help/opportunity/index.md

 1. Sign into Open Opportunities and click **Create opportunity**.
 2. Select the target audience for the opportunity and click **Continue**—the default option is Federal Employees.
 3. Select a **community** if you want to post to a specific community. **Skip this step if you're not posting to a community**.
 A community is a group of Open Opportunity users who may belong to different agencies, but share a common goal or interest.
-4. Fill out the required information and as much of the optional information as you can—the more information you give the better change you'll have to get the right applicant.
+4. Fill out the required information and as much of the optional information as you can—the more information you give the better chance you'll have to get the right applicant.
 5. Click **Preview** to review the opportunity—make sure it has enough detail and there are no spelling or grammatical errors.
 6. Click **Submit** when you're ready to post the opportunity.
 Or, click **Save for later** if you’re not ready to post—we’ll save it as a draft in your profile.
 7. The administrators will review your opportunity after your click **Submit**.
 They’ll send you an email when it’s approved and goes live.
 Or, email you if you need to make changes.